-As of September 2021, all new staff will receive training on the Equality Act as part of their induction, and all staff will receive refresher training every September.
+As of January 2023, all staff have received training on the Equality Act as part of their induction, and all staff will receive refresher training every year.

 The school has a designated Diversity Lead, for monitoring equality issues, and an Equality Link governor.
 They liaise regarding any issues and make senior leaders and governors aware of these as appropriate.